-We have considerable experience conducting military funerals, complete with military honors.
+We have considerable experience and can offer a variety of choices to personalize any funeral arrangements.
 For those who choose cremation, we want you to know you have many options.
 We can hold a viewing beforehand, a touching memorial service afterwards or another unique option just for your specific wishes.

 Whether you select a traditional religious funeral or a contemporary celebration of life, count on us to help you arrange each detail, from the music playlist to flowers and decor.

 We consider it an honor to serve families from Brick to Berkeley Township.
 Please reach out to us if we may arrange a personal tour of our interfaith chapel, or if you need immediate assistance with funeral arrangements in Toms River.

 John J. Quinn began his career as a teenager, assisting in the sensitive removal of those who passed from the 1918-1919 influenza pandemic that claimed 675,000 lives.
 From drawing horse-drawn wagons to working in funeral homes, Mr. Quinn opened the John J. Quinn Funeral Home in Orange, New Jersey.
 At his death in 1955, his son, John J. Quinn Jr., assumed operations and built on his father’s success.

 Wes Hopping opened the Hopping Funeral Home in Livingston, New Jersey, in 1945.
 After World War II, people began leaving the busy metropolitan area, moving into new homes in the previously rural area of Livingston.
 As Mr. Hopping planned to sell his establishment, John Jr. realized the future potential of this thriving community.
 Hopping Funeral Home was acquired in 1962 and an aggressive construction project began immediately to increase its size in order to serve a growing community.